Creating the perfect KPI dashboard for your business

 In this blog, you’re going to learn the following…

-Starting nice and simply, to create a dashboard, navigate to the boards area and hit ‘New’.
+Starting nice and simple, create a dashboard, by navigating to the boards area and hit ‘New’.
 This is your blank canvas – just remember to name it something relative before you have multiple, as things might get a little confusing.

-The Snapshot card: this is the best way to display up to five metrics.
-When you’re tracking your Key Performance Indicators, this is the best way to get the important information you need.
+The Snapshot card: this card lets you display up to five metrics.
+When you’re tracking your KPIs, this is the best way to get the important information you need, quickly.
 The back of the card is the settings area, so choose from the drop-down menu and customise it.
 It’s simple and hugely insightful.
 From this you will get an idea of: